shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/31/solution/README.md

-# Add PoE Extrinsics to Blocks
+# Add Proof of Existence Dispatch

-You can find the solution to the previous step here.
+Find the solution to the previous step here.